Australian Spider and Insect Bites

 In most other spider or insect bites, rest and elevation, local application of ice packs and lotions, simple analgesics and antihistamines are all that is required.

-In some patients, anaphylactic reactions may occur after insect bites, and these may be life threatening.
+Anaphylactic reactions may occur after insect bites, and these may be life threatening.

 Please do not contact me for information on the management of spider infestations or for help with identification of a particular spider.